 This article will cover two methods of installing Mozilla Firefox.
-The first method is to install a stable, reliable Firefox version.
-The second method is to install a beta version still under test and not stable.
+The first method is to install a stable, stable version.
+The second method is to install a beta version still under testing and not suitable for production machines.
 We’ll also cover how to uninstall Mozilla Firefox just in case you need to remove it.

 Step 1.
 First, ensure that your Ubuntu system is up-to-date using the following command.